Our job is to find the solutions to correct the share capital table. We usually find a way.

 Companies often reorganise their share capital as part of an investment or re-structuring.
 They end up with classes of shares of greater or lesser denominations.
-Then companies want to expunge the “original” shares.
+Then companies want to cancel the “original” shares.
 Unfortunately shares cannot just vanish into thin air.
 Creative solutions must be used to cancel shares for a private company.

-Below are some common solutions:
+Below are some common solutions :-

-Gift shares to the company
+Option 1 – gift shares to the company

 The shareholders could gift their shares back to the company, for no payment or consideration.
 Since these shares are a gift, the company need not comply with the formalities required to purchase its own shares.
 All that is necessary is a stock transfer form to transfer legal title.
 Since there is no payment, there is no stamp duty to pay.

-Admittedly the Companies Act 2006 does not specifically confirm the details.
+The Companies Act 2006 does not specifically confirm the details.
 It seems the gifted shares continue to exist.
 However, on the register of members the company is listed as the holder of those shares.

-- Directors sign a solvency statement;
+- Solvency statement – the directors must sign a solvency statement;

 - Shareholders approval by special resolution.